dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv1.x.md

 Karavictl commands and intended use can be found [here](docs/concepts/authorization/v1.x/cli/).

-## Configuring the Container Storage Module Authorization Proxy Server
+## Configuring the Container Storage Modules Authorization Proxy Server

 The first part of Authorization deployment is to configure the proxy server.
 This is controlled by the Storage Administrator.